mslinn/dl/README-GO.md

 failed to mount: command failed
 ```

-Samba mounting requires sudo privileges on WSL.
-Run with appropriate permissions or use SCP method instead.
+**Solution:** Samba mounting requires sudo privileges on WSL.
+Ensure your user has sudo access, or use SCP method instead.

 ### Remote copy failed